 In 1981, Feit and Fleck5 published an approach that uses the computation of a field correlation function whose Fourier transform with respect to the propagation axis reveals the eigenvalues as resonant peaks.
 The eigenvalues obtained in this way are used to generate the mode eigenfunctions by carrying through additional discrete Fourier transforms of the field.
-The accuracy of the obtained eigenvalues increases inversely proportional to the number of iterations, and therefore, in real situations a high number of iterations is required.
-A more serious drawback consists in the fact that the geometrical length of the cavity being analyzed is restricted.
-This problem has not been specially pointed out by Feit and Fleck, but it follows from Equation 16 in their work, which states that the maximum bandwidth $\Delta\beta$ of the spectrum obtained for the propagation constant is restricted by $\Delta\beta = \pi/\Delta z$, where Δz is the path length of one round trip.
-Physically, this means that the field fluctuations due to the superposition of modes with different propagation constants must be slow enough to be resolved by the sampled field patterns.
-Since in laser resonators $\Delta\beta$ as well as Δz cannot be chosen arbitrarily, this approach fails for longer resonators with internal elements, as can be shown if one applies the method to long resonators that can also be analyzed by the use of the gaussian mode algorithm.
+A serious drawback of this method consists in the fact that the maximum bandwidth $\Delta\beta$ of the spectrum obtained for the propagation constant is restricted by $\Delta\beta = \pi/\Delta z$, where Δz is the path length of one round trip.
+Physically, this means that the field fluctuations due to the superposition of eigenmodes with different propagation constants must be slow enough to be resolved by the sampled field patterns.
+Since in laser resonators $\Delta\beta$ as well as Δz cannot be chosen arbitrarily, this approach fails for longer resonators with internal elements.

 An alternative method also using repeatedly sampled field distributions, known as the Prony method, has been introduced by Siegman and Miller6 in 1970.
-This method is designed to determine the coefficients and arguments for a time function composed of N complex exponential functions from a sequence of 2N complex values f(nt), n = 1, 2, ..., 2N, which are generated by forming the scalar products of 2N subsequently generated field patterns.
+This method is designed to determine the coefficients and arguments for a time function composed of N complex exponential functions from a sequence of 2N complex values f(nt), n = 1, 2, ..., 2N, which are generated by forming scalar products of 2N subsequently generated field patterns.
 N is the number of dominant eigenmodes assumed to be present in the pattern used to start the iterations.
 The Prony method primarily addresses the problem of eigenvalue determination.
 The computation of eigenmodes must be carried through in a subsequent step.
 In the literature available to us, we could not find information on how exact eigenvalues and eigenmodes can be computed by the use of this method.

-$$f(t) = \sum{j=1}^{N} K_j \exp(p_j t)$$ (3)
+$$f(t) = \sum{j=1}^{N} K_j \exp(p_j t)$$ (2)

 Both methods referenced above use field patterns generated in a first step to compute eigenvalues in a second, and eigenmodes in a third step.
 Therefore, they depend on the numerical accuracy of these primarily generated patterns.
-Practical experience with BPM shows that fluctuations due to limited computational accuracy can affect the appearance of these patterns.
+Practical experience with BPM shows that fluctuations due to limited computational accuracy can affect the appearance of these patterns, and in consequence the results obtained for eigenvalues and eigenmodes.
 Therefore, it seems advantageous to develop a method that primarily addresses the computation of eigenmodes, since they are needed mainly to analyze the properties of a laser cavity.